Broadcast Excellence Rush Limbaugh, the EIB Southern Command.

 I have never used those words.

-I have never said vote newt.
+I have never said vote Newt.

-I've never said vote Nitt.
+I've never said vote Mitt.

 I've never said vote Rick.

-I've never said vote Romney, vote Gingrich, vote Santa.
+I've never said vote Romney.

 I'm not playing a trick.